hiroki-chen/picachv/docs/installation.md

 ## Building Picachv

 It is quite simple to build Picachv.
 In the root directory, running

 ```sh
 $ cargo build --release
 ```

 is all you need.
+This command generates two dynamic libraries `libpicachv_core.so` and `libpicachv_api.so` in `target/release` and also a Rust library if you are targeting a Rust-based analytical framework like Polars.
+To know how to use the former C-style libraries, please kindly refer to [Integration](integration.md).